TLDR; Learn how you can handle negative reviews and remove fake reviews from Yelp! and other online review sites.

 There is a fine line between constructive reviews based on fact and malicious lying based on nothing but anger.
 We will try to help you make things right again!

-This article was updated November 2018
+This article was updated in April 2019

 Can Hook SEO Remove a Negative Review For Me?